tahneeames/chaoboridae/README.md

 # chaoboridae
 Bioinformatics of Chaoboridae (Eucorethra, Mochlonyx, Chaoborus)

-Trinity de novo assembly of 3 tissues in Chaoborus trivittatus, Mochlonyx cinctipes (pending), and Eucorethra underwoodi
+Trinity de novo assembly of 3 tissues in Chaoborus trivittatus, Mochlonyx cinctipes, and Eucorethra underwoodi

 Functional annotation of de novo assemblies using Trinotate